Community resilience and safety are a shared responsibility.

 A resilient Banyule is one where our communities are inclusive and connected, have access to social and economic opportunities, value and protect the natural environment, and harnesses local strengths to ensure that everyone experiences good health and wellbeing.

-The draft Resilient and Safe Banyule Framework extends our commitment to the Resilient Melbourne Strategy and reflects local government role under the Community Resilience Framework for Emergency Management.
+The Resilient and Safe Banyule Framework extends our commitment to the Resilient Melbourne Strategy and reflects local government role under the Community Resilience Framework for Emergency Management.

 Drawing from research, data, previous community surveys and a series of engagement sessions with community groups and Council staff, the draft Framework demonstrates how a focus on five key pillars will lead to a better outcomes for all people and create a more liveable Banyule.